Never Any Thyme

 4. In another large mixing bowl, combine eggs, greek yogurt, sugar, olive oil, and vanilla.
 Whisk gently to mix ingredients together.

-6. Gently fold berries into the batter, being careful not to over mix.
+6. Gently fold berries and any additional juice from the berries after slicing into the batter, being careful not to over mix.

 8. Bake at 400F for 15-20 minutes or until toothpick inserted into the center of muffins comes out clean.